AI Is Not Just a Tool—It’s a New Standard for Ambition

 The Productivity Trap

 I get it—with all the uncertainty today, it’s challenging for leaders not to look to cut costs, especially at well-established organizations.
-But here’s the reality: your competitors—the scrappy startups coming after your customers—don’t see this as a time to secure the bottom line.
-They see it as their opening, especially if you move into a defensive posture.
-We’ve seen this before.
 A new technology promises efficiency gains, and the reflex across many organizations is to ask: How much can we save?
 That’s understandable—but it’s also shortsighted.
 Because while some teams focus on trimming headcount or speeding up routine tasks, the most ambitious product and business leaders are asking a more important question:

 What new value can we create now that this is possible?